Causes And Treatments For Depression During Pregnancy

 Any of the above factors can lead to severe depression even in people who are not pregnant.
 However, pregnancy can exacerbate each of these risk factors and increase the risk of developing a depressive disorder.

 How do you know when sadness has crossed the line into perinatal or unipolar major depression?
-There are several signs of depression that can indicate the presence of a disorder.
-According to the Centers for Disease Control and Prevention, you might look for the following symptoms:
+Several signs of depression can indicate the presence of a disorder.
+According to the Centers for Disease Control and Prevention (CDC), you might look for the following symptoms:

 • Excessive worry and anxiety